galib19/Analyzing-co-authorship-network-centrality-measure-link-prediction-community-detection/README.md

 ## Link Prediction
 The objective of link prediction in network analysis is to infer missing links or recommend new links in a network.
-For this step, your tasks include
+For this step, tasks include:
 <ol>
-<li>Remove some of the links in the original network to create a new, modified network.</li>
+<li>Removing some of the links in the original network to create a new, modified network.</li>
-<li>Use the modified network to train a logistic regression model.</li>
+<li>Using the modified network to train a logistic regression model.</li>
-<li>Apply the logistic regression model to predict the links that were removed in part.</li>
+<li>Applying the logistic regression model to predict the links that were removed in part 1.</li>
 </ol>

+## Community Detection

+The objective of community detection is to partition the network into a set of connected components (communities) such that nodes in the same community are more similar (connected) to each other compared to those belonging to different communities.